littleosbook/littleosbook/output.md

 For a more in-depth explanation of the values, see [@wikibook:serial]

-### Configuring the modem
+### Configuring the Modem
 The modem control register is used for very simple hardware flow control via the Ready To Transmit (RTS) and Data Terminal Ready (DTR) pins.
 When configuring the serial port before sending data, we want RTS and DTR to be 1.

-The modem configuration byte looks like
+The modem configuration byte looks like this:

     Bit:     | 7 | 6 | 5  | 4  | 3   | 2   | 1   | 0   |
     Content: | r | r | af | lb | ao2 | ao1 | rts | dtr |

-The contents is
+The contents are:

  Name Description
 ----- ------------